 How to Get Involved

-We want the Cal Lutheran Entrepreneurship Center to be both the educational and community hubs for entrepreneurs in the area.
+We want the Cal Lutheran Innovation and Entrepreneurship Center to be both the educational and community hubs for entrepreneurs in the area.
 We all are building the community one event, one meeting, one start-up, one mentoring session at a time.
 Here's how you can help:

 Read Brad Feld's excellent book Startup Communities.
 It's a great primer on what we're trying to accomplish.
 Once you're read it, do your best to abide by it.
 Pay special attention to the principle of "give before you get."
 A thriving start-up community relies on the willingness of it members to contribute without expectation of return.
 Involvement in the community should yield a return, you just don't know when or where.